Aughrim, County Wicklow: Architecture

-The Rednagh Bridge south of the village was the site of an engagement during the 1798 rebellion between Crown forces and the rebels.
+The Rednagh Bridge south of the town was the site of an engagement during the 1798 rebellion between Crown forces and the rebels.

 A plaque on the bridge commemorates Anne Devlin, who was employed by and supported Robert Emmet, a revolutionary who was hanged in 1803 for his leadership of an aborted uprising.

 There are a number of unusual granite terraced houses throughout the village, constructed - along with a forge, and town hall - at the behest of the Earl of Meath.
 Aughrim was a granite mining village, and this material is widely used, giving the village a distinctive and coherent architecture.

-Aughrim has won the Irish Tidy Towns Award for the tidiest village in County Wicklow from 1996–2007 and won the Irish Tidy Towns Competition in 2007.
+Aughrim has won the Irish Tidy Towns Award for the tidiest town in County Wicklow from 1996 to 2007 and won the Irish Tidy Towns Competition in 2007.

 Wind farm dispute

 Since 2014, German-owned company ABO Wind has applied to build a wind farm surrounding Aughrim.
 It would include eleven turbines (150 m tall) with access roads, covering the hills between Aughrim and Arklow, in the townlands of Ballymanus, Roddenagh, Killaduff, Askekeagh, Ballinglen, Preban, Tomcoyle, Kilballyowen, Killacloran, Clone, Coolahullin, Ballycoog Upper and Lower, Ballykillageer Upper and Lower, Ballintemple, Coolgarow, Kilcarra East and West, Glenart, Shelton Abbey, Kilbride and Killinskyduff.
 Local residents have opposed the plan and formed the South Wicklow Wind Action Group (SWWAG) to campaign against it.
 Wicklow County Council voted to reject the wind farm.
 In 2017, ABO Wind applied to build the wind farm again, with minor adjustments.
 This was also opposed, but in 2019 An Bord Pleanála approved the wind farm, against the recommendation of their own inspector.
 This controversial decision has been awaiting judicial review.